Lancashire Cotton Corporation: Formation

 By the late 1920s the situation of the cotton industry in Lancashire was desperate.
 Many spinning mills and weaving sheds had closed down, the stock market had crashed and a general slump was affecting western economies.
 Political action was called for.
 Within the cotton industry the main problem was in the spinning sector; weaving was having a rough time, and the finishing trades were getting by, but in spinning a cutthroat competition between individual enterprises was destroying them.
 Things were hard for shareholders; they were no better for the banks that had, in effect, had the assets thrust into their hands as companies defaulted on their loans.

 It was for this reason that the Bank of England became involved.
-It promoted the establishment of a quasi-governmental authority, to be called the Lancashire Cotton Corporation (LCC), which was set up in 1929, headed by Sir K. D. Stewart.
+It promoted the establishment of a quasi-governmental authority, to be called the Lancashire Cotton Corporation (LCC), which was set up in 1929, headed by Sir Kenneth Dugald Stewart.
 Its target was to control ten million spindle and rationalise production by central planning.
 It would use the most efficient plants to lower production costs, and would scrap uneconomic mills.
 The state enterprise had access to unlimited capital on which it paid no interest.
 The small mill owners couldn't compete.
 The aim was to win back export markets, and thus save some of the Lancashire industry; but this failed, its customers were in the main domestic.
 The LCC succeeded in buying out 96 companies, which represented a quarter of the industry's spindles.